madebykind/madebykind-v3/content/work/sheffield-hallam-university.md

   ## Accessible and performant

-  SHU’s need for a highly-accessible web presence aligned with our team’s value of delivering for everyone.All of the components and templates meet the AAA of WCAG 2.1 and are designed following the principles of progressive enhancement; that means starting with the minimal, accessible design, and then improving the experience along with the capability of the user’s browser, technology or preferences.
+  SHU’s need for a highly-accessible web presence aligned with our team’s value of delivering for everyone.
+All of the components and templates meet the AAA of WCAG 2.1 and are designed following the principles of progressive enhancement; starting with the minimal, accessible design, and then improving the experience along with the capability of the user’s browser, technology or preferences.

   </div>
 </div>